 It’s quite possible that Labour and the Tories could poll more than 70% between them on May 7th, well above the combined 65% they notched up in 2010.
 So far from seeing a further collapse in support for the two main parties, the 2015 general election could see a revival in them.

-In Scotland of course the SNP looks likely to be the first party, not the third, but if you subtract the SNP from the equation by focussing on England and Wales alone, May 2015 looks like a pretty standard two-way fight between Labour and the Tories with UKIP, the Lib Dems and Plaid Cymru lurking on the coastal fringes here and there.
+In Scotland of course the SNP looks likely to be the first party, not the third, but if you subtract the SNP from the equation and focus on England and Wales alone, May 2015 looks like a pretty standard two-way fight between Labour and the Tories with UKIP, the Lib Dems and Plaid Cymru lurking on the coastal fringes here and there.

 An associated myth that’s often bandied about is that election turnout has been steadily falling at recent elections, and is likely to fall further this time.
 In fact the opposite is true: turnout did hit a post-war low of 59.4% in 2001 but it rose to 61.4% in 2005 and rose again to 65.1% in 2010.
 These turnouts are still well below the figures seen in all previous elections between 1945 and 1997 (which varied between 71% and 84%), but most pollsters predict a further increase in turnout in 2015, quite possibly back to the 70%-plus levels seen before the Millennium.

 Myth 3: Labour gets an unfair advantage from the constituency boundaries